// METHODOLOGY

 Duration 1–2 wk

-Pilot on one flow
+Pilot on one process

-• Definition of "success" before we start
+• Clearly defined what success means before we start

-• Measurement: errors, time, manual entries
+• Measurement: time, errors, manual entry, number of escalations

-• Go / no-go decision before scaling
+• Go or no-go decision before scaling to the rest

 Duration 2–4 wk